Funeral Urn Surrounded By Flowers

 We'll also take a look at some other unique ideas like putting them into a piece of art or even in a tattoo.

-At Distinct Cremations, we deliver the ashes to the family within 14 days of a cremation.
-So upon receipt, you may also like to have them as the focal point of a memorial service .
+At Distinct Cremations, we scatter the ashes in our garden of remembrance or deliver the ashes to the family within 14 days of a cremation.
+Upon receipt, you may like to have them as the focal point of a memorial service .

 We go into all that and more below.